Writing Techincal Documentation and User Manuals

 Organization

-That means that you can't count on things being in a pristine state when you explain an example.
+That means that you can't count on things being in a pristine state when explaining an example.
 If you're writing a tutorial, show them how to get back to square one so they can follow along.

 If you can avoid making the user flip to other sections to find a required piece of information, do so, even if at the expense of redundancy.
 To get more related information is okay, but not mandatory information.
 Express dependencies if there are any.

-One of the most frustrating aspects of learning an Object Oriented Library is trying to find out which methods are available and which one should be called.
-Documenting just the methods implemented by a given class is great for an implementor, however it is a hardship for the user of the class.
+One of the most frustrating aspects of learning an Object Oriented Library is trying to find out which methods are available and which one should be called when.
+Documenting just the methods implemented by a given class is great reference for an implementor, however it is a hardship for the user of the class.

-Additionally, suppose you have a system that takes an action and emits a message.
-Now, put yourself in the roll of QA; you want to test the system by provoking it to produce a given message.
-Your documentation should answer both "what message(s) are produced by this action" and "what action(s) produce this message?"
-One question is at the producer section of the manual, the other is in the consumer.
+Another example; assume a system that performs an action and then emits a message.
+Putting yourself in the roll of QA, think how one might test the system by provoking it to produce a given specific message.
+The documentation needs to answer both "what message(s) are produced by this action" and "what action(s) produce this message?"
+One question is at the producer section of the manual, the other is in the consumer, or put another way, one reader is trying to get the system to do something, the other is trying to find out why the system did something.

 Errors

-If you're going to report an error number or message, make sure the error message is clear.
+When reporting an error number or message, make sure the error message is clear.
+Error codes are for computers, error messages are for people.

 It's not good enough to explain what is wrong, because the user wants to know why they are seeing the error and what they must do to resolve it or investigate further.